Stochastic recursions on directed random graphs: Introduction

 \subsection{Structure of the recursions}

-Consider a directed graph $G(V_n, E_n)$ on the set of vertices $V_n = \{1, 2, \dots, n\}$ and having directed edges on the set $E_n$.
+Consider a vertex-weighted directed graph $ G(V_n, E_n; \mathscr{A}_n)$ on the set of vertices $V_n = \{1, 2, \dots, n\}$, having directed edges on the set $E_n$, and where each vertex $i \in V_n$ has an attribute $\mathbf{a}_i \in \mathcal{S}'$, where $\mathcal{S}'$ is a separable metric space; define $\mathscr{A}_n = (\mathbf{a}_i)_{i \in V_n}$.
+We can think of the set of attributes $\mathscr{A}_n$ as latent variables that will allow us to construct the graph $G(V_n, E_n; \mathscr{A}_n)$, e.g. in an inhohomogeneous random graph \cite{Hofstad1} these would include the weights that modulate the degrees, and in a configuration model \cite{bollobas, Hofstad1} these would correspond to the target degree sequence.
+In some of the applications that we have in mind, the attributes can also include parameters that are needed in the model, e.g., in personalized PageRank we include the personalization probability of each vertex as well as the damping factor.

 We write $j \to i$ to denote that there is a directed edge from vertex $j$ to vertex $i$.
-We will assume later that $\boldsymbol{G} = \{ G(V_n,E_n): n \geq 1\}$ is a graph sequence converging in the local weak sense to a marked Galton-Watson process, and we will analyze it under the large graph limit $n \to \infty$, but for now we do not impose any additional conditions.
-The graph does not need to be simple, nor is it required to be strongly connected.
+We will assume later that $\mathbf{G} := \{ G(V_n, E_n; \mathscr{A}_n): n \geq 1\}$ is a graph sequence converging in the local weak sense to a {marked Galton-Watson tree}, and we will analyze it under the large graph limit $n \to \infty$.
+However, the Markov chain we analyze, which we describe in Section~\ref{SS.FixedGraph} below, is defined on a fixed graph.

-Once the graph edges are realized, each vertex $i \in V_n$ is assigned its in-degree, $D_i^-$, its out-degree, $D_i^+$, and its attribute ${\bf a}_i \in \mathcal{S}'$, where $\mathcal{S}'$ is a separable metric space.
-The vertex attributes ${\bf a}_i$ may contain parameters needed to construct the graph $G(V_n, E_n)$, as well as additional parameters specific to the recursion being studied.
-Define